 Organisations use deals or offers in different ways.
 A seasonal business will use deals to quit end of line product.
 Clothing retailers are a great example.

-By contrast, a business with reasonable certainty of demand might use deals differently - think of hotels or airlines, with deals to attract early-bird customers, or last-minute deals to offset the sunk cost of unsold rooms or seats.
+By contrast, a business with reasonable certainty of demand might use deals differently think of hotels or airlines, with deals to attract early-bird customers, or last-minute deals to offset the sunk cost of unsold rooms or seats.
 But there's another way deals can help your business.
 It may involve you changing the way you think of deals, losing the traditional hard sell of the Old ABCs and instead applying our new lens.
-Think back to the New ABCs - always Adding Value, Being Visible, and Consistency.

 A clever use of deals can be an additional call to action, another way for you to add more value.
 In short, the right deal means another opportunity for you to extend your opportunity to convert a prospect into a customer.